Undergraduate Academic Policies

 Transcripts

-Monroe College has authorized the National Student Clearinghouse to provide official transcript ordering via the web.
+Monroe University has authorized the National Student Clearinghouse to provide official transcript ordering via the web.
 A transcript fee applies.
 Requests for official transcripts and information to access unofficial transcripts can be found on the college website: Transcript Requests

 Code of Academic and Scholarly Integrity

-Monroe College is an academic community.
+Monroe University is an academic community.
 Its fundamental purpose is the pursuit of knowledge in preparation for a career and for life.
 Essential to the success of this educational mission is a commitment to the principles of academic integrity.
 Every member of the college community (whether Onsite, Virtual, or Online) is responsible for upholding the highest standards of honesty at all times.
 The use of integrity software (such as plagiarism checkers, lockdown programs, etc.) helps to ensure this adherence.
 With this in mind, students should be aware that all papers will be scanned and tests monitored, and they may be required to download applicable software.
 As members of the college community, all students are responsible for adhering to the principles and spirit of the following Code of Academic and Scholarly Integrity.

 Activities that have the effect or intention of interfering with education, pursuit of knowledge, or fair evaluation of a student’s performance are prohibited.
 Examples of such activities include, but are not limited to, the following definitions: